ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The default action upon receiving an error message is the immediate termination of the session.

-The error message format and parameters are described in {{satp-protocol-errors-section}}.
+The error message format and parameters are described in section {{<satp-protocol-errors-section}}.

 ## Session Abort Message